Skip to main content

 1. Click the Apple menu.

-2. Open System Preferences and select Accessibility.
+2. Open System Settings and select Accessibility.

 6. Now you can choose to use what switches to control your MacBook according to your preferences.